Once you’ve signed up and you have your keycard, you’re ready to go. Here’s how to get started.

 If you are a former member of Twin Cities Maker, and have a Clubhouse account you can reactivate your membership self-service at clubhouse.tcmaker.org.
 If you don’t have an account, or no longer have access to the account, contact our membership team here:

-Twin Cities Maker is a volunteer-run nonprofit organization that operates a shared workshop.
-Our members pay monthly dues which go towards the upkeep of the shop and its tools and, in return, get to use the tools and space to build things that they wouldn’t be able to build at home.
-In some ways, it works like a gym membership, except instead exercise equipment, we provide tools and the space in which to use them.
+Twin Cities Maker is an all volunteer community, that collaboratively operates a nonprofit organization and shared workshop.
+Our community members pay monthly dues, volunteer their time, and donate resources which go towards the upkeep of the shop and its tools and, in return, get to use the tools and space to build things that they wouldn’t be able to build at home.

 Here’s what you’re getting yourself into.